 - Stainless Steel Table(s)

 - Moving weigh table w/ scale and touchscreen display

 - PC Control Panel with weight instruments

-Each Kitchen Batching System is customized to include the maximum number of bins required by the customer’s specific formulas.
+Each Kitchen Batching or Hand Add system is customized to include the maximum number of bins required by the customer’s specific formulas.
 And the bin size can vary depending on the weighment size per ingredient required for each batch.
 Two size bins are often utilized.
-The larger bin has a nominal capacity of 2.75ft3 and includes rugged casters for ease of movement in/out from underneath the Kitchen Batching System tables.
+The larger bin has a nominal capacity of 2.75ft3 and includes rugged casters for ease of movement in/out from underneath the Kitchen or Hand Add Batching System tables.
 The small bin size has a nominal capacity of approximately 0.84ft3 of bulk solid material and sits on the table top.
 The bins are manufactured of food grade material, have clear lids and integrated material scoops.

 The Kitchen Batching System tables are sized to fit with the number of ingredient bins, and for operator comfort.
 The quantity of tables depends upon the number of bins required in the system.
 The tables are manufactured of stainless steel material, typically grade 304.
 The ingredient tables are of rugged construction and are designed to be stationary.
 The scale platform is also constructed of 304 stainless steel.
 However, the scale platform table is designed to smoothly travel between the two ingredient tables.
 The operator simply moves the scale platform table as needed to reach the next ingredient bins.
 The scale platform table is attached to the ingredient tables by a roller system.
 The scale and the operator interface touchscreen are mounted to the top of the scale platform table.
 The cabling from the scale and touchscreen display is mounted within a flexible cable carrier and is routed between the scale platform table and an adjacent ingredient table.